jasonyu3012/galleryguide/README.md

  - Code for the frontend Dockerfile was adapted from GeoJobs.
  - Code for selenium tests adapted from ArtDB and City Scoop.
  - Code for pagination (CSS) adapted from WorkItOut.
+ - Code for highlighting and global search tabs adapted from GeoJobs.